leevisin/DownloadImgs/README.md

 - Enter `python waterRPA.py` to run as 使用说明书1.docx

 # BYRBBS Spider

+### 2022-02-10: Add User Name and Comment Time Attributes.

+There are four columns in data csv file: title, user, time, comment.
+And each first comment of new title is the context of the title.

+---

 In cmd use pip command to install environment below:
 - pip install requests
 - pip install pyquery